-Eric Eggers: 30K Ineligible Detroit Voters Could Get Mail-In Ballots
+Eric Eggers: Detroit Has 30,000 More Registered Voters than Citizens of Legal Voting Age

-Government Accountability Institute Research Director Eric Eggers, author of Fraud: How the Left Plans to Steal the Next Election, says at least 30,000 ineligible voters in Detroit, Michigan, could get their hands on mail-in ballots under the state’s current plan.
+Government Accountability Institute Research Director Eric Eggers, author of Fraud: How the Left Plans to Steal the Next Election, says the city of Detroit, Michigan has at least 30,000 more registered voters on their voter rolls than citizens even eligible to vote.

 This week, Michigan’s Secretary of State, Jocelyn Benson, announced that the state would send absentee ballot applications — not actual absentee ballots — to 7.7 million voters.
 In response, President Trump threatened to withhold funding from the state.

-In an exclusive interview with SiriusXM Patriot’s Breitbart News Tonight, Eggers said that in Detroit, alone, at least 30,000 ineligible voters could receive mail-in ballots.
+In an exclusive interview with SiriusXM Patriot’s Breitbart News Tonight, Eggers said ineligible voters could end up receiving mail-in ballots because Detroit’s voter rolls have at least 30,000 more registered voters on them than citizens who are eligible to vote.

 LISTEN: